AneNJ/IO_cropFeedback/README.md

                                      "no feedback"-column, no diff-column. tempFeedback_dynamic.csv           - Same as for non-dynamic case, but for 10 years.
-The "orig"-column (last column) is the "no feedback"-column, no diff-column. k_conc_glob.csv                    - Global concentration k-factor before averaging over all years.
-Used to check linearity.
+The "orig"-column (last column) is the "no feedback"-column, no diff-column.
-                                     (Calculated in plotFig1.py)
-k_temp_glob.csv                    - Global temperature k-factor for the forcing case rcp60 gfdl-esm2m.
-Used to check linearity.
-                                     (Calculated in plotFig1.py)
 </pre>

 ### plotScripts: